WomenPlusPlus/hackathon-survival-kit/README.md

 ---

-11. Copy the `site/css/styles.css` file into your repository.
+- 12 Copy the `site/css/styles.css` file into your repository.
-12. Play around!
+- 13 Play around!
-13. Edit it and go wild.
+- 14 Edit it and go wild.
-14. Commit and push **all** changes
+- 15 Commit and push **all** changes
-15. Open a browser and go to:
+- 16 Open a browser and go to:
     `https://<USERNAME>.github.io/profile`
-16. Done!

 ---